-Clatsop Community College sponsors ENCORE (Exploring New Concepts of Retirement Education), a learning in retirement organization.
+ENCORE (Exploring New Concepts of Retirement Education) is a member-run learning in retirement organization.
 ENCORE is a member-run organization dedicated to providing quality educational opportunities and adventures for older adults, meeting the intellectual and cultural needs of its members.
 ENCORE offers a broad spectrum of programs and promotes an environment that fosters personal growth, vitality, and celebrates lifelong learning.

-ENCORE members pay annual dues to the organization and may attend free any or all of the ENCORE scheduled classes they are interested in (except where special fees may apply).
+ENCORE members pay annual dues to the organization and may attend any or all of the ENCORE scheduled classes of interest.
 Call 503-338-2408 for additional information.